fumes/fumes.11ty/src/articles/thailand-election-posters.md

-_read more about Thailand's general election:_
+## read more about Thailand's general election

 - Bbc <a href="http://www.bbc.co.uk/news/world-asia-pacific-14000629"  >"Thailand election: Final rallies ahead of Sunday vote"</a>